 Welcome Message

-Established under the Minimum Wage Ordinance (Cap.608 of the Laws of Hong Kong)This link will open in a new window, the Minimum Wage Commission (the Commission) comprises 12 members from the labour sector, the business community, academia and Government, each with diverse professional expertise and experience.
-The Commission is tasked with the main function of, when required by the Chief Executive (CE) to do so, reporting to CE in Council its recommendation on the Statutory Minimum Wage (SMW) rate.
-The Commission also has any other function given to it by CE in writing.
+The Commission is chaired by a non-official, comprising three members each from the labour sector, the business sector, the academia and the Government, each with diverse professional expertise and experience.
+The Commission is tasked with the main function of, when required by the Chief Executive (CE) to do so, reporting to CE in Council its recommendation on the SMW rate.

 You are most welcome to visit the Commission's webpage to learn more about our work.